labstreaminglayer/plugin-UE4/README.md

 ## Install

 This plugin isn't (yet?) on the marketplace.
-To add it to your project, copy this entire folder into your `/[Project Root]/Plugins/` folder or you can even git clone it in there: `[Project Root]\Plugins> git clone https://github.com/labstreaminglayer/plugin-UE4.git LSL`.
+To add it to your project, copy this entire folder into your `/[Project Root]/Plugins/` folder or you can even git clone it in there: `[Project Root]\Plugins> git clone https://github.com/labstreaminglayer/plugin-UE4.git LSL` or `git submodule add https://github.com/labstreaminglayer/plugin-UE4.git LSL` if you are already working in a git repo.
 If you want to use this plugin across multiple projects, it might be better to place it in your `/[UE4 Root]/Engine/Plugins/` folder.
 The UE4 Editor must be restarted after moving the plugin.
 You may be asked to rebuild the module when the editor relaunches; please choose "Yes" to rebuild.

 To verify the plugin is installed, open the Plugins menu (Edit > Plugins) and the plugin should be listed under the "Input Devices" category, possibly under the Project section at the bottom.

 ## Using LSL in a UE4 project

 ### Receiving external data with an LSL Inlet

+Inlets are available as 'scene components'.
+Typically that means attaching such a component to an object that needs access to a LSL data stream.
+The inlet component must be configured so that its [`continuous_resolver`](https://github.com/sccn/liblsl/blob/master/include/lsl_cpp.h#L1754-L1762) member can search for the desired stream.
+On every tick, the resolver checks to see if that stream is found and, if so, it creates its [`stream_inlet`](https://github.com/sccn/liblsl/blob/master/include/lsl_cpp.h#L1004-L1011) member and the resolver is deleted.
+On subsequent ticks the data will be pulled from the inlet then broadcast to `OnStreamUpdatedFloat`.

+Multiple different objects can each have a unique inlet to the same stream.
+This isn't very efficient because it means extra data buffers and tcp/ip communication for each object accessing that stream.
+If you find that you have multiple objects that need to access the same stream, it is instead better to group those objects under a parent object with a single LSLInlet component, then the child objects can bind to the OnStreamUpdatedFloat event.

 Here are some simple step-by-step instructions to a minimal LSL Inlet integration in a UE4 project.